belzetrigger/domoticz-FritzPresence/README.md

   - assign rights to this user

 ## Installation and Setup
-- a running Domoticz, tested with 4.10038
+- a running Domoticz, tested with 4.10717 and Python 3.8
-- Python 3
+- Python >= 3.6 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
     - fritzconnection version 1.2.1
-    - lxml is NO longer needed!
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project